stephenliu1944/scaffold-web-es6/mock/README.md

-# Home work mock server

-This mock server is built by [json-server](https://github.com/typicode/json-server).
-All the mocked data are put in file `db.json`.

-Please use this mock server as the back end server of your homework.
-You can use this project as mock server directly, or you can integrate this mock server into your own project.

-Of course, if you think anything in this mock server is not OK for you, you can absolutely change this server to help you finish your homework.

 ## Start mock server

 Please clone or download this project to your local, and use `npm` or `yarn` to install the dependences and start server: